Accepting PhD Students

 1) The history and current dynamics of the British extreme right

 Paul’s work has explored a wide range of historical and contemporary areas of extreme right activism.
 His most recent book, Pride in Prejudice: Understanding Britain’s Extreme Right synthesises a wide range of his own scholarship and the wider field to offer a panoramic survey of all aspects of the British extreme right space, past and present.
+He is also particularly interested in how history of emotions methods can be used to rethink the study of the extreme right.

-His other books include, Colin Jordan and Britain’s neo-Nazi movement: Hitler’s Echo which mapped a wide range of extreme right cultures in Britain connected to a life-long organiser and campaigner.
+His other books include Colin Jordan and Britain’s neo-Nazi movement: Hitler’s Echo which mapped a wide range of extreme right cultures in Britain connected to a life-long organiser and campaigner.

 2) The development of archival resources for studying fascism and antifascism